esl/code-beam-america/_posts/2022-05-25-Hybrid conference.md

 tags: hybrid, virtual, covid-19

 ---
-Code BEAM America is going to be a hybrid event, combining both an in-person and virtual conference to accommodate those, who would like to listen to the talks from the comfort of their homes or offices.
+Code BEAM America is a hybrid event, combining both an in-person and virtual conference to accommodate those, who would like to listen to the talks from the comfort of their homes or offices.

-There will be two different categories of tickets going on sale at the same time - for the in-person conference and training and for virtual conference attendance.
+There are two categories of tickets - for the in-person conference and training and for virtual conference and training attendance.

 **What does a hybrid event mean?** We’ll be hosting a live event for those who are just as excited as us to attend in person at the conference venue.
-There will be a mix of speakers attending in-person and streaming into the venue to help us create the right balance and atmosphere that you would expect from one of our events.
-The talks from the venue will be streamed to the virtual platform, accessible for those who attend online.
+The talks given at the venue will be streamed to the virtual platform, accessible for those who attend online.

-**What if I can’t attend in person?** To cater to people’s varying needs, we are continuing to offer this conference as a virtual event, live, on the same day as the in-person conference with talks streamed from the venue and given virtually.
-Over the last 3 years, we have developed a format for running virtual conferences that is full of learning, networking and social interaction.
-That will continue to be the cast for this event.
+**What if I can’t attend in person?** To cater to people’s varying needs, we are continuing to offer this conference as a virtual event, live, on the same day as the in-person conference with talks streamed from the venue.

 **What if I purchase my ticket and my circumstances change?** Anyone who cannot attend in person can receive a full refund by contacting us up-to a month before the conference or exchange the in-person ticket to a virtual one and receive the reimbursement of the difference in the tickets’ prices.